-Also keep in mind that Select-AI-RAG caches its queries, so if match_limit is changed and the same query rerun, you will still see the same 5 search results until you change a few characters in your question to force a redo.
+But do keep in mind that Select AI RAG also caches its queries, so if match_limit is revised and the same query rerun, you will still see the same search results until you change a few characters in the prompt to force a redo.
+Also note that the above merely provides an upper limit on N since a vector search can also be filtered when the similarity_threshold attribute is used to drop the less relevant context documents.